magellanic-clouds17/etl_pipeline_lichess/README.md

 ## Methodology
 - Extracted data from Lichess in PGN (Portable Game Notation) format.
 - Transformed data using Python to calculate player ratings and game outcomes.
-- Loaded the data into a SQLite database and used SQL queries for further analysis.
+- Loaded the data into a SQLite database and used SQL queries for further faster analysis.
 - Visualized the data using Seaborn in Python to understand the rating evolution of players.

 ## Key Findings